0xNyaku/Lofeu-FPS-Unlocker/README.md

 # What is Lofeu FPS Unlocker?

-Lofeu FPS Unlocker is a tool that un-caps framerates without the requirement of constant updates, offering a seamless and optimized gaming experience with a single and reliable version.
+Lofeu FPS Unlocker is a tool made from the orignal axstin's base that un-caps framerates without the requirement of constant updates, offering a seamless and optimized gaming experience with a single and reliable version.

 # Usage

 1. Download the latest release from https://github.com/0xNyaku/Lofeu-FPS-Unlocker/releases
-2. Extract lofeufpsunlocker-x64.zip into a folder
+2. Extract lofeufpsunlocker.zip into a folder
-3. Run rbxfpsunlocker.exe before or after starting Roblox
+3. Run lofeufpsunlocker.exe before or after starting Roblox
 4. Enjoy those beautiful frames 👌

 Alternatively, the original rbxfpsunlocker is available [here](https://github.com/axstin/rbxfpsunlocker/releases).